 Is it available in Canada?

-I live in XYZ (outside US) how can I get this?
+I live in XYZ (outside US) how can I get it?

 Theralogix cannot ship outside of the U.S. and Canada.
 If you live outside North America, consider using a service like Shipito.